Big-Life-Lab/PHES-ODM-Validation/CONTRIBUTING.md

 ## Adding a new rule

 New validation rules can be requested by anyone ODM user.
-Instructions on how to add a new rule is found in [/docs/validation-rules/README.md](/docs/validation-rules/README.md).
-The validation rules README.md is a good source of additional information about how rules work.
+Instructions on how to add a new rule can be found in the [documentation](/rules.html#adding-a-new-rule).
+The validation rules [README.md](/rules.html) is a good source of additional information about how rules work.

 ## Code style